 - Real world observation – just going out and examining at length the thing I need to paint can be a revelation

 Final Precise Layout Drawing

-This line drawing serves as a template which I constantly refer back to while painting.
+This line drawing serves as a map that I constantly refer to while painting.

-Here is where the bulk of the work is done.
-Over countless hours/days/weeks, I methodically build up form, texture, and color by applying layer upon layer of semitransparent brush strokes.
+I basically nibble away at a painting, methodically building up form, texture, and color by applying layer upon layer of semitransparent brush strokes.